Careers360 Logo

 Solution

-As we know educated are the ones who go to educational institutions to acquire academic qualifications.
-So, we can say that all graduates will be educated because without acquiring a degree the person cannot be called graduate.
+As we know, educated people are the ones who go to educational institutions to acquire academic qualifications.
+So, we can say that all graduates will be educated because without acquiring a degree, a person cannot be called a graduate.
 On the other hand, not all educated people or graduates need to be employed because some might go for higher studies, or might contribute towards social work.
-So, some graduates/educated may be employed some may be unemployed.
-Therefore, the circle of graduates lies inside the circle of educated and the circle of unemployed intersects the circle of graduates and educated.
+So, some graduates/educated may be employed, some may be unemployed.
+Therefore, the circle of graduates lies inside the circle of educated, and the circle of unemployed intersects the circle of graduates and educated.

 So, according to the above information, the Venn diagram will be as follows –